Kings Hall Leisure Centre

 Why we’re doing it

-It’s an important social and historical landmark, reflected in its Grade II listing, but the condition of the building continues to deteriorate, which means that repair costs are rising and your experience of the centre is getting worse.
+It’s an important social and historical landmark, reflected in its Grade II listing, but the condition of the building continues to deteriorate, leading to increasing repair costs and a declining experience for users.

 How we’re doing it